Threat Level Midnight: Filming

-Writer Novak cites the episode as the "most conceptually ambitious" in the show's history.
+B. J. Novak cites the episode as the "most conceptually ambitious" in the show's history.
 More than half the episode consisted of footage from the film.
 Originally, the producers considered showing just the movie, but they felt that it "would feel like a gimmick or experiment", and so it was decided that the film would be intercut with shots of the office reacting to the film.
+These shots were all completed on the first day of filming, before there was any footage of Michael's film, so the actors had to react based on cues of what was happening in the film, without being able to actually see what they were reacting to.

-In order to make the film seem as if Michael had created it, the film used was colorized in post-production to make it seem as if it were of a cheaper quality than the normal high-quality film that the series used.
+In order to make the film seem as if Michael had created it, the color was washed out in post-production to make it seem as if it were of a cheaper quality than the normal high-quality film that the series used.
 Certain shooting methods, like hand-held and zooms, were nixed, except for in cases where they could be presented in a "poorly-executed" manner.
 This was done in a way to make it appear that Michael at least knew what he was doing; Novak explained that the crew "didn't want the joke of the episode to be how bad he was at filmmaking" because it would "be a little easy and a little out of character".
 To create the fake dummy of Toby that exploded, Paul Lieberstein was required to spend several hours in a full-face mold that reportedly "unnerved him greatly".
 Two molds were made.
 Both were filled with explosives, but one was filled with fake blood.
 The detonation of both was shot with slow-motion cameras.
 However, the explosion of the dummy head filled with fake blood was considered by the producers to be "too disturbing for us and arguably too disturbing for Michael", and so the tamer explosion was used.
+It was the most expensive shot of the episode, just as in-universe it was the most expensive shot in Michael's film.